-RAMM is creating a dynamic contemporary art programme as an expression of its vision: Home to a Million Thoughts.
+RAMM’s dynamic contemporary art programme is an expression of its vision: Home to a Million Thoughts.

-RAMM received additional investment from Arts Council England’s National Portfolio Organisation funding in 2018 to develop contemporary art activity in response to the museum’s collections until 2022.
+RAMM received additional investment from Arts Council England’s National Portfolio Organisation funding in 2018 to develop contemporary art activity in response to the museum’s collections.

 We are encouraging and inspiring new interpretations of RAMM and its collections by working with artists to create new work.
-Art work by internationally-renowned contemporary artists is displayed in exhibitions and within the permanent displays whilst our building and the stories that relate to collections are stimulating commissions.
+Art work by internationally-renowned contemporary artists is displayed in exhibitions and within the permanent displays whilst our building and the stories that relate to collections are stimulating commissions by artists in Exeter and across the UK.

-We are also working in collaboration with local visual arts partners such as Exeter Phoenix and Arts & Culture at the University of Exeter to develop contemporary art projects involving our communities inspired by RAMM’s collections and relating to our different programming themes of Ornamentation, Migration, Untold Stories, Health and Wellbeing, and the Environment.
+We are also working in collaboration with local visual arts partners such as Exeter Phoenix and Arts & Culture at the University of Exeter to develop contemporary art projects involving our communities inspired by RAMM’s collections and a range of themes including Ornamentation, Migration and Untold Stories.

 In 2018 RAMM commissioned internationally acclaimed Bedwyr Williams who took over the Queen Street Entrance with his work Phizogs